yunchipang/yunchipang.github.io/about.md

 hello there,

 <br/>
-my name is **yun-chi**. i was born and raised in taipei, studied in hong kong and mexico, and now pursuing a master's degree in commputer science at northeastern university, san jose campus. i started this blog to document my studies in programming, and i genuinely hope u find it interesting and helpful.
+my name is **yunchi**. i was born and raised in taipei, studied in hong kong and mexico, and now pursuing a master's degree in computer science at northeastern university, san jose campus. i started this blog to document my studies in programming, and i genuinely hope u find it interesting and helpful.

 apart from my studies and career, i enjoy traveling, dancing and making videos in my free time. i mainly practice female dancehall and twerking tricks, and i also love reggaetón and comtemporary dance!